nzlosh/err-stackstorm/docs/getting_started.rst

          "XMPP", "xmpp", "Integrated"
          "IRC", "irc", "Integrated"

+Despite errbot having support for some backend chat services, they are not directly supported by err-stackstorm.

     .. csv-table:: Unsupported Chat Backends
         :header: "Backend", "Mode value", "Support Type"
         :widths: 10, 10, 10

         "MSTeam", "BotFramework", "`Plugin <https://github.com/vasilcovsky/errbot-backend-botframework>`_"

-.. important:: ``err-stackstorm`` doesn't support MSTeams due to lack of access by the developer.
-If you're intersted in adding and maintaining MSTeams support please contact nzlosh on slack/gitter or github.
+.. important:: Microsoft Teams is available in errbot but is not supported by err-stackstorm because the maintainer (nzlosh) has no access to this service.
+If you wish to help maintain support for Microsoft Teams in err-stackstorm contact nzlosh.

 Backend support provides a minimum set of operations such as `connect` and `authentication` methods along with ways to `identify` and `send messages` to users/rooms.

-Advanced formatting may not be available on all backends since additional code would be required in `err-stackstorm` to translate StackStorm's Action Aliases `extra` parameter.
+Advanced formatting may not be available on all backends since additional code is required in `err-stackstorm` to translate StackStorm's Action Aliases `extra` parameter to advanced formatting in the backend.

-.. warning:: Microsoft Teams is available in errbot but is not supported by err-stackstorm because the maintainer has no access to this service.
-If you wish to help maintain support for Microsoft Teams in err-stackstorm contact nzlosh.

 Backends that currently support nice (extra) formatting: